-Our latest fund raising event was the Annual Art Exhibition, held over the weekend of 24th - 26th November 2017 and the Friends raised over £1200.
-We are currently waiting for work to commence on a toilet and kitchen installation.
+Our last fund raising event was the Annual Art Exhibition, held over the weekend of 24th - 26th November 2017 and the Friends raised over £1200.
+We are currently waiting for work to commence on a toilet installation.

 Like so many little churches throughout the country, our church could be in danger of being closed.
 If that happens, we will have lost nearly a 1000 years of history.
 Lost forever!

 You can pay an individual annual subscription of £10 or pay a joint annual subscription of £15.
 Life memberships are also available.

 For details of membership, please contact our membership secretary on this link.

 Thank you for being a Friend of Nonington Church and supporting our Village Church, which dates back to 1200 A.D.
 The small History of St Mary’s booklet is currently being updated before reprinting.
 A full and illustrated website version of the history can be found at the bottom of this page.

 We have a Concert to look forward to on 28th April starting at 7.30p.m.